Taming redshift-space distortion effects in the EFTofLSS and its application to data: Results

 \subsection{Likelihood and Priors}

 Having discussed the combination of multipoles which mitigate the effects of redshift-space distortions, we now turn to the data analysis.
 We construct our new data combinations, that we will denote $\PA + w_{1,2}$ in what follows, and refer to it simply as `wedges', starting from the measurements of three multipoles (monopole, quadrupole, hexadecapole), that we will denote, as earlier, as $P_{\ell=\{0,2,4\}}$.
-The likelihood is a Gaussian, with the new combinations of data and theory model being a linear transformation of the multipoles (and the data covariance given by a bilinear transformation). {Explicitly, the transformation is:
+The likelihood is a Gaussian, with the new combinations of data and theory model being a linear transformation of the multipoles (and the data covariance given by a bilinear transformation). {Explicitly, the transformation is~\footnote{We take this matrix to define our $w_1$, $w_2$ combinations.
+They correspond to the wedges of $P(k, \mu)$ if we approximate $P(k, \mu) = P_{\ell=0}(k) \mathcal{L}_0(\mu) + P_{\ell=2}(k) \mathcal{L}_2(\mu) + P_{\ell=4}(k) \mathcal{L}_4(\mu)$, where $\mathcal{L}_{\ell}$ are Legendre polynomials.}:

 }

 The theory prediction is given by the galaxy power spectrum in redshift space at one-loop order in the EFTofLSS as described in~\cite{Perko:2016puo,DAmico:2019fhj,Nishimichi:2020tvu}.
 The evaluation is performed using \code{PyBird}~\cite{DAmico:2020kxu}.
 Explicitly, the one-loop redshift-space galaxy power spectrum reads: